 You may be thinking, hey…this is way too much work!
 I admit, it takes some extra time up front, but just do a little bit at a time—not all of it at once.
 I typically pull out odd books while shelving, attach a stickie note with the new number, then make changes when I have a few minutes free at the circulation desk.
 For new books I may have to redo spine labels and cataloging for selected topics, but it doesn’t take that long.

 The greatest benefit is that it’s easier for students to browse like-topic books, which excites them.
 It’s faster for students to find the books they need, which pleases teachers who seem to think students waste time looking for things in the library.
 It increases circulation, which satisfies our administrators who may think the library is just an add-on.
 If changing Dewey Decimal numbers changes people’s minds about our School Library Program, then I believe it is totally worth it!

 Even with Dewey number changes, the best way to help kids locate books is better library signage.
-If you like the examples above of colorful text-and-picture labels I created for my Dewey shelves, you can get Dewey Subject Signs & Shelf Labels in my NoSweat Library Lessons store on TPT.
+If you like the above examples of colorful labels I created for my Dewey shelves, you can get Dewey Subject Signs & Shelf Labels in my NoSweat Library store on TPT.
 Your students, like mine, will enjoy looking at your new signage and discovering topics within the library they hadn’t known about before!

 The real key to helping students locate books is teaching them how to locate a decimal number on the shelf.
 Teaching the DDC is a colossal waste of time.
-Work with your math teachers to create a phenomenal, hands-on lesson about place value and sequencing.
+Work with your math teachers to create a hands-on lesson about place value and sequencing.
 To learn more about this, read my blog post Looking Back @ Teaching Dewey…or Don’t We?

 WE CAN DO IT!